Prevent Falls at Home Before They Happen

 • Stairs without proper railings or visibility

-• Frequently used areas that require reaching, bending, or turning
+• Frequently used areas that require excessive reaching, bending, or turning

 Identifying these risks early allows for targeted changes that significantly reduce the likelihood of falls — without unnecessary modifications.